otrv4/otrv4/otrv4.md

 2. Verify that the `Client Profile Signatures` field is not empty.
 3. Verify that the Client Profile has not expired.
 4. Verify that the `Versions` field contains the character "4".
-5. Validate that each `Ed448 Public Key` are on the curve Ed448-Goldilocks.
+5. Validate that `Ed448 Public Key` are on the curve Ed448-Goldilocks.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.